Dekuran/AMD_Hackathon/robotics/robotics_2025/FAQ.md

 # FAQ

-Ask help from AMD Stuff first for any problem.

 1. How to get support for LeRobot with AI?
 A: Recommend to chat with deepwiki for using LeRobot by https://deepwiki.com/huggingface/lerobot or other LLM tools you want.